 Thus, farmers with high returns to grants are differentially selected into borrowing from Soro.
-But how efficient is this selection?
-In particular, are there identifiable women with high return investment opportunities who do not borrow?
-Two issues, that we cannot distinguish with our design, may drive some of those with high expected returns to not borrow.
-First, womens' groups screen out potential borrowers based on their ability to repay (rather than return on capital); or, second, heterogeneity with respect to risk aversion leads some women to self-select out.
+But how effective is this selection?
+Are there identifiable women with high return investment opportunities who do not borrow - an outcome that we refer to as "excess selection"?
+Many frictions, that our design does not disentangle, may drive some of those with high expected returns to not borrow.
+Two examples: First, women's groups screen out potential borrowers based on ability to repay (rather than return on capital); or, second, heterogeneity with respect to risk aversion leads some women to self-select out.
 Specifically, we find that in no-loan villages (thus a representative, non-selected sample of the village), returns to the grant are positively correlated with baseline levels of economic wellbeing: gross profits, food and non-food consumption, farm size and livestock holdings.
 However, in loan villages (thus only those selected out from borrowing, either by themselves or their peers), returns to the grant are negatively correlated with these baseline characteristics.
-Thus, the selection into borrowing of farmers with high return projects is more complete among wealthier farmers, i.e. those with higher values of these baseline variables.
-Because these characteristics are plausibly associated with both a borrower's ability to repay and her level of risk aversion, we cannot disentangle the excess selection into borrower-driven versus lender-driven.
+Thus, the selection into borrowing by farmers with high return projects is more complete among wealthier farmers.
+Because these characteristics are plausibly associated with both a borrower's ability to repay and risk aversion, we cannot disentangle the excess selection into borrower-driven versus lender-driven.
+In fact, the best policy response to this excess selection may be via interconnected markets such as insurance instead of credit directly.

 The heterogeneity in returns to loans that we discover is consistent with Meager (2020), which uses Bayesian hierarchical modeling of the quantiles of response to seven different microcredit interventions with RCTs to show evidence of strongly positive returns for a small set of borrowers, but near zero returns to borrowing for the large majority.
 Crépon et al. (2020) also finds heterogeneity in the returns to loans (and grants) among microentrepreneurs in Egypt.
-Similarly, Bryan, Karlan and Osman (2021) also finds important heterogeneity, but only predicted via psychometric data and not by data typically available to lenders for underwriting decisions.
-Thus, while heterogeneity may be present, it is elusive to identify empirically, particularly using standard data available to most lenders.
+Similarly, Bryan, Karlan and Osman (2021) finds important heterogeneity, but predicted via psychometric data only, not data typically available to lenders for underwriting decisions.

 More recent work has focused on whether individuals and peers are able to predict returns to capital.
 Hussam et al. (2020) finds that businesses (in their case, nonfarm enterprises in urban India) have widely varying marginal returns to grants, and that entrepreneurs themselves and community members are able to distinguish between those with relatively high and low returns.
 Similarly, Barboni and Agarwal (2021) finds that financially sophisticated borrowers positively-select into more flexible lending contracts.
-In other settings, accurate predictions were more elusive: for enterprise business plan competitions in Nigeria and in Ghana, McKenzie (2017; 2018), McKenzie and Sansone (2019), and Fafchamps and Woodruff (2017) provide evidence of the difficulty in predicting the most successful, although average estimated returns are high.
+In other settings, accurate predictions were more elusive: for enterprise business plan competitions in Nigeria and in Ghana, several studies provide evidence of the difficulty in predicting the most successful, although average estimated returns are high (Fafchamps and Woodruff 2017; McKenzie 2017; 2018; McKenzie and Sansone 2019).